AplaProject/apla-docs-en/introduction/appexample.rst

     }
     }

-The following checks are carried out in the conditions section of the TokenTransfer contract: the accounts involved in the transaction should exist, the amount of tokens to be transferred should be non-zero, the amount of transaction should be smaller or equal to the balance of the sender's account.
+The following checks are carried out in the conditions section of the TokenTransfer contract: the accounts involved in the transaction should exist, the amount of tokens to be transferred should be non-zero, the amount of the transaction should be smaller or equal to the balance of the sender's account.
 The action section carries out the modification of values in the amount column of the sender's and receiver's accounts.

 Token Sending Form
 -----------------